-In large heavy saucepan, heat olive oil and 1 tablespoon butter over medium heat.
+In large heavy saucepan, heat the olive oil and 1 tablespoon of butter over medium heat.

-Add onion, ginger root, and garlic; cook and stir 5 to 7 minutes until the vegetables are tender.
-Add curry powder; cook and stir for 1 minute to develop the flavor.
+Add the onion, ginger, and garlic.
+Sauté for 5 to 7 minutes, or until the vegetables are tender.
+Add the curry powder and cook, stirring, for 1 minute to develop the flavor.

-Add 1 cup of the broth to the saucepan with the rice; cook and stir until rice absorbs most of the liquid.
+Add 1 cup of the hot broth to the saucepan with the rice.
+Cook and stir continuously until the rice absorbs most of the liquid.

 Add salt and pepper and stir.
-Add currants, cream, and 2 tablespoons butter and stir.
+Add currants, cream, and remaining 2 tablespoons butter and stir until melted and combined.
 Cover and remove the saucepan from heat; let stand 5 minutes.
-Stir gently, sprinkle with parsley, and serve.

 Stir gently.
 Sprinkle with parsley and serve.